 Free Printable Coupons

-I decided to put together a set of coupons for each child.
-They each got to have one stay up late by yourself pass, one ice cream with Mom (or Dad) pass, and one day free from chores.
+I put together a set of coupons for each child.
+They each get one “stay up late by yourself (as in… one on one time with no siblings!)” pass, one “ice cream with Mom (or Dad)” pass, and one “day free from chores” pass.

 Valentine’s Day Foods

-We have celebrated Valentines Day in many ways over the years.
+Creating fun Valentine’s Day foods is totally affordable, and it only takes a few minutes.
 Heart shaped foods are a favorite, and don’t take a lot of effort.

 - You can spoon pancakes into a heart shape (or just cut them with heart shaped cookie cutters after they have baked).